CarlosCr18/Maskottchen/README.md

 ### What I would do different if I do it again

-I would get the right design and pictures down and ready first so building up the site takes less time.
+- I would get the right design and pictures down and ready first so building up the site takes less time.
+- I would use useContext hook to handle the languages